Evengelius/spring_fastfood/README.md

 Implementation of the JSON Web Token | JWT.

 **Data mapping management**<br />
-Implementation of the Data Transfer Object or DTO, through MapStruct.
+Implementation of the Data Transfer Object or DTO, with MapStruct.

 ## API Endpoints | Postman